The Most Common Causes of Oil Rig Accidents in Texas

 Oil rig accidents are some of the most serious accidents in the oil and natural gas industry.
 Catastrophic disasters like the Deepwater Horizon disaster of 2010 are prime examples of how many workers can be killed and injured in oil rig accidents.
 Most accidents on oil rigs are simple accidents that do not cause oil spills or widespread injury, but these various accidents can still cause death or serious injury to a single worker or small group of oil workers.
-The Houston oil rig injury lawyers at The Queenan Law Firm explain the most common causes for these kinds of accidents in the Texas offshore drilling industry.
+The Dallas oil rig accident lawyers at The Queenan Law Firm explain the most common causes for these kinds of accidents in the Texas offshore drilling industry.

 What Causes Oil Drilling Rig Accidents and Injuries in TX?